 Chinese Shrimp and Broccoli Stir-Fry in Ginger Garlic Sauce

 Easy Shrimp and Broccoli stir-fry with a delicious ginger garlic sauce that coats the shrimp beautifully.
-Plump and juicy shrimp stir-fried with freshest garlicky broccoli.
-With 6 ingredients only, comes together in 20 minutes, and 347 calories and 0 gram added sugar, this is the best Chinese shrimp broccoli recipe for busy weeknights!
+Plump and juicy shrimp stir-fried with the freshest garlicky broccoli.
+With 6 ingredients only, comes together in 20 minutes, and with 347 calories and 0 grams of added sugar, this is the best Chinese shrimp broccoli recipe for busy weeknights!

 You have to love the simplicity of this Chinese shrimp and broccoli stir-fry.
 Similar to my fans’ favorite dishes – Chicken and Broccoli and Beef and broccoli, you only need a few ingredients to make these popular American Chinese dishes and chances are you probably already have the ingredients at home.

 I Heart Umami readers might have noticed that I started sharing more seafood dishes on the blog lately.
 It’s always good to expand our protein variety and seafood is usually lean, quick to prepare, and packs with tons of umami delicious flavor.
 In today’s post, we will go back to the basics and I’ll show you how to make the juiciest shrimp stir-fry with broccoli florets and ginger garlic sauce so that you can recreate this dish at home easily.